andreliem/Frontend-Convention/README.md

 ## Javascript

 * Please use Douglas Crockford javascript convention: http://javascript.crockford.com/code.html
-* JSLint your javascript before pushing live.
+* JSLint your javascript.
+This tool maintained by Douglas Crockford respects its code convention.
 * Always put semicolons
 * Use DocBlock comment above variable and function declarations, use inline comment inside function to describe algorithm.